TakshashilaInst/TakshashilaInst/README.md

 We are based out of Bangalore, Karnataka, India.

-For more, please visit our website @ https://takshashila.org.in.
+For more, please visit our website https://takshashila.org.in and follow our Twitter handle at https://twitter.com/TakshashilaInst.